AuricFox/web_scraper/README.md

 ## Setting Up Scrapy Files

-This command creates a new directory that stores the config file, spider directory, and python code.
+CD into your working directory and execute the following command to setup the config file, spider directory, and other python files (items.py, middlewares.py, etc.).

 Scrapy create command:
 ```
 scrapy startproject filename
+scrapy startproject taxscraper
 ```

 Once the files have been created, cd into the spider directory and execute the following command to create